 Most estates may have a combination of community property and separate property so the assets actually get distributed according to their character.

-Do you wonder if your father’s wife will get the estate?
+Do you wonder if your father’s wife will get the estate or if you will be inheriting property?
 Need to talk to an expert in inheritance laws in California, in Glendale and Los Angeles County?
-Call Mina Sirkin at 818.340.4479 or email Info@SirkinLaw.com
+Call Mina Sirkin at 818.340.4479 or email Info@SirkinLaw.com.